pevalisuo/AI/AI_Book/concepts.md

 The utility agents extend the goal and model based agents by also considering the utility what is gained by reaching the goal through different action sequences.
 ```

 For example, an automated vehicle controlled by a utility based agent would try to find an optimal path from the current location to the destination.
 The utility could be for example the negative of time spend or fuel consumed, or a combination of both.
+The agent may have many optional actions to take, and the utility agent selects the one which according to it's knowledge or beliefs leads to higher utility.

 ### Learning agents

-### Utility based agents
+Alan Turing estimated in 1950 the amount of programming needed to gain AI.
+According to methods of 50's, he estimated that programming of AI which had similar capabilities than a person would take 50 years.
+He concludes that *Some more expeditious method seems desirable*, and proposes a learning machine {cite}`turing_computing_1950`.

+In contrast to programmed AI, the learning AI learns the rules behind the actions without explicit programming.
+The benefits are that the agent can operate in an environment, which is initially unknown.
+In a long run it can also learn rules which would be very complex to program.

+The structure of the learning agent is consisted of the following four components, see {numref}`fig:learningagent`.

+1. *Performance element* receives perceptions from the sensors and carries out actions by using actuators.
+This element includes the operations of the previously described agents, but here it also exhanges information with the learning element and receives suggestions from the problem generator.
+1. *Critic element* observes the perceptions and uses the performance standard to assess how well the agent is performing and provides that information to the learning element.
+1. *Learning element* is responsible on making improvements on the performance element according to the feedback received from the citic element.
+1. *Problem generator* suggests actions leading to new and informative experiences to explore the world to find even better solutions in the long run.

 ```{figure} figures/learning_agents.png
 ---